mmeis/fraud-analysis/README.md

 - test (lots of FP)
 - Italy
 - ransom
+- stimulus
-- duct (air duct cleaning scams are big)
+- duct (air duct cleaning scams are a new trend)

 ## Papers and Articles about Fraud Analysis [^](#fraud-detection-and-prevention-repo)
 ### My Favorite Papers: